parhanzikkry/ShopeeBETest/README.md

 ## About This App

-This apps provide api for front-end engineer to store, add, and show the record of daily currency exchanges rate.
+This apps provide api for front-end engineer to store, delete, and show the record of daily currency exchanges rate.
 This application run with:
 1. Node.Js with Express framework.
 2. Mysql with ORM sequelize framework.
 3. Flat html and jquery in front-end to show and access the rocord of data.